Dissipation-enabled hydrodynamic conductivity in a tunable bandgap semiconductor: Acknowledgments

 \section{Acknowledgments}

-We acknowledge helpful discussions with Michael Fuhrer, Peijie Ong, Oleg Sushkov, James Teherani, Giovanni Vignale, and Mohammad Zarenia. \textbf{Funding:} The experimental work was primarily supported by the National Science Foundation program for Emerging Frontiers in Research and Innovation (1741660).
-The theoretical work in Singapore was supported by the Singapore Ministry of Education AcRF Tier 2 (MOE2017-T2-1-130).
+We acknowledge helpful discussions with Michael Fuhrer, Peijie Ong, Yinming Shao, Oleg Sushkov, James Teherani, Giovanni Vignale, Glenn Wagner and Mohammad Zarenia. \textbf{Funding:} The experimental work at Columbia was primarily supported by the National Science Foundation program for Emerging Frontiers in Research and Innovation (EFRI-1741660).
+The theoretical work in Singapore was supported by the Singapore Ministry of Education (MOE2017-T2-1-130) and the Singapore National Research Foundation Investigator Award (NRF-NRFI06-2020-0003).
 Samples were fabricated at the Columbia Nano Initiative Shared Facilities.
+Growth of hexagonal boron nitride crystals was supported by the Elemental Strategy Initiative conducted by the MEXT, Japan and the CREST (JPMJCR15F3), JST.
 We also acknowledge use of the dedicated research computing resources at CA2DM.
 Data analysis was partly supported by the National Science Foundation (NSF) MRSEC program through Columbia in the Center for Precision Assembly of Superstratic and Superatomic Solids (DMR-1420634).
 C.T. acknowledges support from a National Defense Science and Engineering Graduate (NDSEG) Fellowship: Contract FA9550-11-C-0028, awarded by the U.S. Department of Defense. \textbf{Author contributions:} C.T., L.W., and J.H. conceptualized the experiment.
-D.Y.H., I.Y., and S.A. provided theoretical understanding for the experiment.
+D.Y.H.H., I.Y., and S.A. provided theoretical understanding for the experiment.
 C.T., L.W., and J.I.A.L. fabricated the devices and collected the data.
-C.T., D.Y.H., I.Y., D.A.R., S.A. and J.H. curated and analyzed the data.
+C.T., D.Y.H.H., I.Y., D.A.R., S.A. and J.H. curated and analyzed the data.
+T.T. and K.W. synthesized hBN crystals.
 K.S., P.L.M., C.D., S.A., and J.H. supervised and provided resources for the project.
-C.T., D.Y.H., S.A., and J.H. wrote the original draft.
-All authors reviewed and edited this work. \textbf{Competing Interests:} All authors declare no competing interests.
+C.T., D.Y.H.H., S.A., and J.H. wrote the original draft.
+All authors reviewed and edited this work. \textbf{Competing interests:} The authors declare that they have no competing interests. \textbf{Data and materials availability:} All data needed to evaluate the conclusions in the paper are present in the paper and Supplementary Materials. \\